GlasgowEmbedded/glasgow-webusb/README.md

 - No termios integration between Pyodide and Xterm
     - `COLUMNS` isn't set properly, etc
 - Setting stdin to be a tty is broken for some reason
-- Some sort of UI chrome, including:
-    - A button to interrupt execution for people who can't type Ctrl+C